thenfour/digifujam/readme.md

 ## Config, odds & ends & quirks

 - IDs must be conservative wrt characters, because they are used in jq selectors and such.
-- /stats.html to see activity graphs
+- `/stats.html` to see activity graphs
+- `/admin.html` with admin key for admin view / console
+- `/activityHookInspector.html`
-- /storage to view storage (feed, server state...)
+- `/storage` to view storage (feed, server state...)
-- Uberspace does automatic SSL so no config is required.
+- Uberspace does automatic SSL so no config is required there.
 - `config.yaml` is required, and a default is included in the repo.
 Place a `config2.yaml` file next to `config.yaml` to override anything.
 It's git-ignored, useful for storing private keys etc.

-## Dev stuff

-- if client & server are no longer compatible (for example a difference in room schema or in comm prototocol), then increment DFCommon.js  gDigifujamVersion = 1; to make clients have to reconnect.

 ### User sources